cyrus2281/resume/README.md

 <a target="_blank" href="https://github.com/cyrus2281">GitHub</a>

 ## About Me
-I am a passionate programmer 👨‍💻 who spends most of his time behind a computer 💻.
+I am a passionate self-taught programmer from Ottawa, Canada  👨‍💻 who spends most of his time behind a computer 💻.
 I work on personal projects, open-source projects, and as a developer 💼.
 I enjoy Machine Learning and AI 🤖, Software and Web development🕸️, and UI and UX Design, and work with a wide range of programming languages ⌨️.
 I love learning, and I try to learn something new every day 🎓.
 I like coding with all languages, but if I have to choose my favorites ❤️, I would choose TypeScript, Python & Go 🐍.